 Student Health Report Card

-Parents of students who participate in the Sumner County Schools Health Screenings will receive a Student Health Report Card with the reults of that screening by mail.
+Parents of students who participate in the Sumner County Schools Health Screenings have received a Student Health Report Card with the reults of that screening by mail.